Actinium(III) fluoride

 Actinium(III) fluoride (AcF3) is an inorganic compound, a salt of actinium and fluorine.

 Synthesis

 Actinium fluoride can be prepared in solution or by a solid-state reaction.
 In the first method, actinium hydroxide is treated with hydrofluoric acid and the product precipitates:

-Ac(OH)3 + 3HF -> AcF_3(v) + 3H2O

 In the solid-state reaction, actinium metal is treated with hydrogen fluoride gas at 700 °C in a platinum crucible.

 Properties

 Actinium fluoride is a white solid that reacts with ammonia at 900–1000 °C to yield an actinium oxyfluoride: